dominickjay/dominickjay.com/src/content/writing/end-of-year-questions-2026.md

 ## 30. What did you want and not get?

 ## 31. What did you do on your birthday?

+Worked during the day, and in the evening had family come over for a big family dinner consisting of about 4 massive beef and chicken lasagnes.

 ## 32. What one thing would have made your year immeasurably more satisfying?